Overview

 Registry and Update Checks

-On each refresh the plugin fetches https://rblxessentials.com/registry.json, which lists all available packs and their latest versions.
+On each refresh the plugin fetches a remote registry that lists all available packs and their latest versions.
 This powers two features:

 The registry fetch is non-blocking: the plugin renders local packs immediately, then updates the list when the fetch completes.